mharen/mharen.github.io/blog/2005/2005-03-some-people-are-just-crazy.md

 Maybe to help reduce std's we should...wait that's ridiculous.
 Oh yeah, so's the chicken pox thing.
 If, as a parent, I ever do something remotely close to this, using the 'ridiculous scale' of course, I am hereby giving the entire internet community permission to kick my ass.

-Still a skeptic? <a href="http://www.npr.org/templates/story/story.php?storyId=4528430">Check it out</a>.
-I believe you can even <a href="http://www.npr.org/templates/story/story.php?storyId=4528430">listen for free</a>.
+Still a skeptic?
+[Check it out](http://www.npr.org/templates/story/story.php?storyId=4528430).
+I believe you can even [listen for free](http://www.npr.org/templates/story/story.php?storyId=4528430).

 Also of note is that during this post, I realized that I really, really need to implement a spell checker for my blog.